OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Open the **Before** folder and open the .sln file in Visual Studio.
 This is a starter project.
 The UI and other aspects of the add-in that are not directly connected to SSO or authorization are already done.

-    > Note: There is also a completed version of the sample in the same repo.
+    > **Note**: There is also a completed version of the sample in the same repo.
 It is just like the add-in that you would have if you completed the procedures in this article, except that the completed project has code comments that would be redundant with the text of this article.
-To use the completed version, just open the *.sln file and follow the instructions in this article, but skip the sections **Code the client side** and **Code the server** side..
+To use the completed version, just open the *.sln file and follow the instructions in this article, but skip the sections **Code the client side** and **Code the server** side.

 1. After the project opens, build it in Visual Studio, which will install the packages listed in the packages.config file.
 This can take a few seconds to several minutes depending on how many of the packages are in the computer's local package cache.

-    > **Important!** The packages.config in the root of the web API project, specifies version `1.1.1-alpha0393` of Microsoft.Identity.Client, the MSAL library.
-You should verify that this version (or later) gets installed after you press F5 for the first time: On the **Tools** menu, navigate to **Nuget Package Manager** > **Manage Nuget Packages for Solution** > **Installed**.
-Scroll to **Microsoft.Identity.Client** to see the installed version.
-If it is earlier than `1.1.1-alpha0393` (or does not appear on the **Installed** list), then navigate to **Nuget Package Manager** > **Package Manager Console**.
-At the console, run the command `Install-Package Microsoft.Identity.Client -Version 1.1.1-alpha0393 -Source https://www.myget.org/F/aad-clients-nightly/api/v3/index.json`.

-1. After the project has completely built, press F5.
-PowerPoint opens and there is an **SSO ASP.NET** group on the **Home** ribbon.

-1. Press the **Show add-in** button in this group to see the add-in’s UI in the task pane.
-The button in the task pane is not wired up yet.
-2. In Visual Studio, stop the debugger.
+    > **Note**: You will get an error about the Identity namespace.
+This is a side effect of a configuration issue that you will fix with the next step.
+The important thing is that the packages are installed.

+1. Currently, the version of the MSAL library (Microsoft.Identity.Client) that you need for SSO (version `1.1.1-alpha0393) is not part of the standard nuget catalog, so it is not listed in the package.config, and it must be installed separately.

+   > 1. On the **Tools** menu, navigate to **Nuget Package Manager** > **Package Manager Console**.

+   > 2. At the console, run the command `Install-Package Microsoft.Identity.Client -Version 1.1.1-alpha0393 -Source https://www.myget.org/F/aad-clients-nightly/api/v3/index.json`.
+It may take a minute or more to complete even with a fast Internet connection.
+When it finishes you should see "Successfully installed 'Microsoft.Identity.Client 1.1.1-alpha0393' ... " near the end of the output in the console.

+   > 3. In **Solution Explorer**, right-click **References**.
+Verify that **Microsoft.Identity.Client** is listed.
+If it is not or there is a warning icon on its entry, delete the entry and then use the Visual Studio Add Reference wizard to add a reference to the assembly at ... \[Begin | Complete]\packages\Microsoft.Identity.Client.1.1.1-alpha0393\lib\net45\Microsoft.Identity.Client.dll

+1. Build the project a second time.

 ## Register the add-in with Azure AD v2.0 endpoint